YTomar79/fairmix-audit/README.md

 # How Reliable are Fairness Audits with Unreliable Data?

-This repo accompanies "How Reliable are Fairness Audits with Unreliable Data?" (arXiv:2506.23033v4).
+This repo accompanies and contains the code, raw CSVs, and results for "How Reliable are Fairness Audits with Unreliable Data?" (arXiv:2506.23033v4).

 ## Repository layout